-(2) Once I’ve created my shortlist I go to Booking.com as they now seem to be dominate the online hotel booking market.
-This gives me a price for the hotels I’m interested in.
+(2) Once I’ve created my shortlist I go to Booking.com to find a price for the hotels I’m interested in.

 (3) Finally, I search for the website of these hotels to see what rates they quote on their website.
 At this point I might email or phone them to check rates for my proposed dates.
-On a number of occasions I’ve found significantly cheaper deals by going directly to the hotel rather than relying on Booking.com’s prices.
-Of course this is not always the case.
+On a number of occasions I’ve found significantly cheaper deals in South America by going directly to the hotel rather than relying on Booking’s prices.
+Unfortunately, this technique rarely works in Europe.

 More Hotel Booking Tips:

-- If you’re interested in booking a combination of hotel, flight and car hire at competitive prices it’s well worth visiting the websites of one of the major online travel agents such as Expedia.co.uk.
+- If you’re interested in booking a combination of hotel, flight and car hire at competitive prices it’s well worth visiting the websites of one of the major online travel agents..